Mediation and Judicial Services

 - Chris A. Clements

 At the time the briefing schedule is established and a hearing date scheduled, the case will be reviewed and a decision will be made on whether oral argument is necessary.
-If the Board finds that oral argument is not necessary, the case may be referred to mediation and/or will be placed on the summary docket and a notice sent to all parties.
+If the Board finds oral argument is not necessary, the case will be placed on the summary docket for decision without oral argument, and the parties will be notified accordingly.

 A number sign (or pound, hash or # symbol) after the docket number denotes an “old law” decision that is based on the statutes that were in effect prior to May 15th, 2011, or in other words, that apply to a claim for an injury that occurred prior to May 15, 2011.

-You can also search for a decision by typing keywords into the box below.
+Soon you will also be able search for a decision by typing keywords into the box below.
 Keywords can be topics such as preexisting, citations such as 44-501, names of one or more of the parties to a claim, docket numbers, or any other desired set of alphanumerical characters (such as letters of the alphabet and numbers).

 Note: If you have difficulty opening the file, the Board Decisions are saved in a PDF format for improved accessibility and search capabilities.
 You will need a PDF reader such as Adobe Reader (available free at adobe.com) to open or print the files.
 If you have difficulty in opening any of the decision files, you may need to update your version of the reader.
 If after updating your reader you continue to have difficulties, please contact the Workers Compensation Division for support.